zephyrproject-rtos/zephyr/doc/code_of_conduct_enforcement_manual.rst

 *********************************

 All responses to reports of conduct violations will be managed by a Code of Conduct Working Group ("the CoC WG").
 The Zephyr Project’s Governing Board ("the board") will establish this working group, comprised of at least five members.
 One member will be designated chair of the group and will be responsible for all reports back to the board.
 The board will review membership of the CoC WG on an annual basis.
-The CoC WG will consist of the project leadership ( Governing Board Chair, TSC chair, Marketing Committee Chair,  Community Representative and Project Director)
+The CoC WG will consist of the project leadership (Governing Board Chair, TSC chair, Marketing Committee Chair, Community Representative and Project Director).

 How the Code of Conduct Working Group Will Respond to Reports
 *************************************************************